OAODEV/hello-service/README.md

 ### Config file

 This file is not part of the repository.
-It is passed to the deploy command and for this project specifies the message that this helloService should send.
+It is passed to the configure command.

-    [Config]
+It should be a file with one `<key>=<value>` statement per line.

     message="Hello World."